Post job

 A clerk typist is responsible for data entry procedures and document transcriptions, alongside other clerical and administrative duties as required by the employer.
 Clerk typists create reports and presentation materials, transcribe audio meetings, write business drafts, and send documents to appropriate office personnel or clients.
 A clerk-typist must show excellent organizational and time-management skills, especially with handling various typing tasks under strict deadlines and minimal supervision.
 They also respond and take calls from clients and customers, assisting with their inquiries and concerns.

-As far as similarities go, this is where it ends because a general office clerk responsibility requires skills such as "photocopiers," "customer complaints," "office support," and "database systems."
+While similarities exist, there are also some differences between general office clerks and clerk typist.
+For instance, general office clerk responsibilities require skills such as "photocopiers," "customer complaints," "office support," and "database systems."
 Whereas a clerk typist is skilled in "input data," "office machines," "date stamps," and "provide clerical support."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A room clerk is responsible for receiving guests and assigning them to their respective rooms, typically in a hotel setting.
 Room clerks manage guests' reservations, explain the policies of the premises, and process their payments for staying at the hotel.
 They also ensure the rooms' cleanliness, reaching out to the maintenance for any repairs and requests for additional room items.
 A room clerk must have excellent communication and customer service skills, respond to the customer's inquiries and concerns, and resolve service complaints immediately.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that general office clerk responsibilities requires skills like "word processing," "hr," "photocopiers," and "customer complaints."
-But a room clerk might use skills, such as, "stock room," "postage meter," "delivery carts," and "parts room."
+For example, resumes show us that general office clerk responsibilities requires skills like "word processing," "hr," "photocopiers," and "customer complaints."
+But a room clerk might use other skills in their typical duties, such as, "stock room," "postage meter," "delivery carts," and "parts room."

 A shop clerk is primarily in charge of assisting clients in a retail store, ensuring efficient service for client satisfaction.
 Their responsibilities include greeting and identifying the clients' needs, answering inquiries, locating products, offering promotions, and recommending alternatives as needed.
 They must also maintain the cleanliness of the sales floor, clearing the obstructions and disposing of expired or defective products.
 Furthermore, a shop clerk must manage the product displays, devising strategies to make them more presentable to the customers.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a general office clerk is likely to be skilled in "data entry," "office equipment," "word processing," and "telephone calls," while a typical shop clerk is skilled in "basic math," "math," "top quality," and "cash handling."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a general office clerk is likely to be skilled in "data entry," "office equipment," "word processing," and "telephone calls," while a typical shop clerk is skilled in "basic math," "math," "top quality," and "cash handling."

 Clerks are responsible for many of the general administrative tasks in the office.
 They are in charge of manning office telephone lines, managing incoming and outgoing mails, filing paperwork and other needed records, scheduling and documenting meetings, typing out documents when needed, disseminating memos and other official announcements, and keeping an inventory of office equipment and supplies.
 Clerks should have good office skills, communication skills, business writing skills, and time management skills.
 They should also be able to treat any document or paperwork they handle with confidentiality.